top of page

 The British DanceSport Association (BDSA) and the London Youth Games Foundation (LYG) are delighted to join forces to enable the delivery of a pilot dance competition for Primary Schools in three London Boroughs.
 This is a new initiative for London Youth Games, and it forms part of the BDSA’s strategic plan to encourage more participation for young people within dance.

-BDSA Youth Advisory Group – Congratulations to Successful Applicants
+BDSA Youth Advisory Board – Congratulations to Successful Applicants

-The British DanceSport Association is proud to announce the launch of its Youth Advisory Group (BDSAYAG) – a powerful and inspiring step forward in ensuring that young voices are at the very heart of dance sport.
+The British DanceSport Association is proud to announce the launch of its Youth Advisory Board (BDSAYAB) – a powerful and inspiring step forward in ensuring that young voices are at the very heart of dance sport.
 We are incredibly proud to welcome Anna Vallelly, Chloe Barlow, Christopher Quigg, Erin Gathercole, Jenny Carney and Rachel Everitt.
-We are delighted to welcome these six outstanding Youth Advisors to the inaugural BDSAYAG after completing the application and intervi

 Safeguarding for Parents, Whose Responsibility Is It?